Curriculum

 Our Curriculum

-When we describe our curriculum, we are not just talking about the sequencing of lessons and subjects across the key stages, but also our Enrichment Days and Every Child Should strategy, which together enrich and broaden a student’s time at Hove Park School.
+When we describe our curriculum, we are not just talking about the sequencing of lessons and subjects across the key stages, but also our varied Enrichment offer and Every Child Should strategy, which together enrich and broaden each student’s time at Hove Park School.

-Our curriculum is built on a clear set of shared values and key skills and a learning journey that enables students to build on their individual strengths.
-We are ambitious for all our students and expect them where appropriate to retain a breadth to their studies through the study of EBACC subjects.
+Our curriculum is built on a clear set of shared values and a learning journey that enables students to build on their individual strengths.
+We are ambitious for all our students and expect them where appropriate to retain a breadth to their learning through the study of EBACC subjects.

 Our curriculum is about developing skills, knowledge and experiences that will enable all students to make a positive contribution to their community and prepare them for life beyond school.